 Identify spaces in the school that could be used as support rooms.
-These should provide privacy to either the groups or individuals who use them with the ERIC team.
+These should provide privacy to either the groups or individuals who use them.
 You might also consider having a common area available for students.

 Ensure there is a stock of water, tissues and snacks available in these rooms alongside art materials, such as play dough, felt tip pens etc. which many young people will find comforting to use while they talk to the professionals.